How to Read Your Glasses & Contact Lens Prescriptions

 What do the numbers on my prescription mean?

 Your prescription may include a SPH, CYL, Axis, ADD and Pupillary Distance (PD).
 If your prescription does not include one of those it simply means that you do not require that corrective power.
+There is a separate prescription for your right eye, and for your left eye.

 Right eye parameters